 - Any provision which limits interest on late progress payments at a rate less than the rate of interest on judgments of the Supreme Court.

 What happens if the Payment Schedule is served within 5 business days of the s17(2) notice?

-If the respondent pays the full scheduled amount by the due date to the claimant and this amount is accepted by the claimant, the payment process under the Act is complete.
+If the respondent pays the full scheduled amount by the due date or some lesser amount is accepted in full settlement, the payment process under the Act is complete.

 If the claimant receives the payment schedule within 5 business days of service but either:

 - disagrees with the scheduled amount; or